 In both the above cases, you don’t need to migrate users and data, saving you migration time and cost.
 But if it is essential to keep their data, map it to a different person in the company as you prefer.

-Follow the steps below to check the total number of Slack users in your company.
+Follow the steps below to check your company’s total number of Slack users.

 1. Open Slack workspace and click on the workspace name

 2. Select Tools and then Analytics from the drop-down menu